Salt Hydrolysis: Definition, Equation, Formula, Questions and Examples

 Kn = 1/Kh

-• A solution of the salt of strong acid and weak base is acidic and for it pH < 7 or [H+] > 10-7.
+• A solution of the salt of a strong acid and a weak base is acidic and its pH < 7 or [H+] > 10-7.
 For example, FeCl3 (weak base + strong acid): The solution is acidic and involves cationic hydrolysis.

-• A solution of the salt of strong base and weak acid is basic and for it pH > 7 or [H+] < 10-7.
+• A solution of the salt of a strong base and a weak acid is basic, and its pH > 7 or [H+] < 10-7.
 For example, KCN (strong base + weak acid): The solution is basic and involves anionic hydrolysis.

-• A solution of the salt of weak acid and weak
+• A solution of the salt of a weak acid and a weak base

 base, then: